jaden-lai/Calorie-Counting-Application/README.md

 ## Who will use it?

-This project is a video game so its application will be solely for user entertainment.
-It should be an easy pick-up game that users of all ages can enjoy.
+This project is an application made to entertain.
+Its purpose will be solely for user entertainment.
+It should be an easy pick-up game that anyone can enjoy.

 ## Why is this project of interest to you?

-I grew up playing many video games.
-Many role-playing games I enjoyed required players to solve mini-game-like puzzles to progress the storyline.
+Video games have always been a part of my life; something to kill time, and to bond with friends and family.
-\ think it will be interesting to re-create a puzzle-like memory game as well.
+I've always been particularly fond of the puzzle aspects of games, so I thought it would be interesting to attempt creating one of my own.

 ## User Stories